Coralline algae: Forms

-Geniculate corallines are branching, tree-like organisms which are attached to the substratum by crustose or calcified, root-like holdfasts.
-The organisms are made flexible by having noncalcified sections (genicula) separating longer calcified sections (intergenicula).
+Geniculate corallines are branching, tree-like organisms which are attached to the substratum by being crustose or possessing calcified, root-like holdfasts.
+The organisms are made flexible by having non-calcified sections (genicula) separating longer calcified sections (intergenicula).
 Nongeniculate corallines range from a few micrometres to several centimetres thick crusts.
-They are often very slow growing, and may occur on rock, coral skeletons, shells, other algae or seagrasses.
+They are often very slow growing, and may occur on rock, coral skeletons, shells, other algae or seagrasses (being epiphytes).
 Crusts may be thin and leafy to thick and strongly adherent.
 Some are parasitic or partly endophytic on other corallines.
 Many coralline crusts produce knobby protuberances ranging from a millimetre to several centimetres high.
 Some are free-living as rhodoliths (rounded, free-living specimens).
 The morphological complexity of rhodoliths enhances species diversity, and can be used as a non-taxonomic descriptor for monitoring.